rust-lang/book/second-edition/src/ch03-02-data-types.md

 ### Scalar Types

 A *scalar* type represents a single value.
-Rust has four primary scalar types: integers, floating-point numbers, booleans, and characters.
+Rust has four primary scalar types: integers, floating-point numbers, Booleans, and characters.
 You’ll likely recognize these from other programming languages, but let’s jump into how they work in Rust.